Mali 'denied' German military plane access to airspace | DW | 20.01.2022

 The military junta in Mali has refused to let a German military transport plane fly over its territory.
 Germany, which has soldiers based in Mali, is now seeking an explanation.

-The German Defense Ministry said an A400M Airbus carrying around 80 Bundeswehr soldiers "was denied overflight rights over Mali."
+The German Defense Ministry said on Thursday that an A400M Airbus carrying about 80 Bundeswehr soldiers "was denied overflight rights over Mali."

 The refusal appears to be the latest sign of tensions between Mali's military junta and international peacekeepers.